Sea shanty: Revival

-Even as shanty singing to accompany work aboard ships was "dying," interest was being taken in "reviving" it—as a type of leisure pastime.
+Even as shanty singing to accompany work aboard ships was "dying", interest was being taken in "reviving" it—as a type of leisure pastime.
 Most shanty singing since the mid-20th century or earlier is considered to be in such a "revival" vein.

 A few of the editors of early shanty collections provided arrangements for pianoforte accompaniment with their shanties.
 While this may have simply been a customary way of presenting songs or attempting to frame their tonality, it may also suggest they hoped their examples could be performed, as well.
 One of the earliest shanty collections, Davis and Tozer's Sailor Songs or 'Chanties (which circulated in the early 1890s), included such accompaniment, along with safe, "drawing room" style lyrics.
 It is unknown whether any actual performances were based on this otherwise influential work, however, the proceedings from a meeting of the Manchester Literary Club, 4 February 1895, record an instance of laypersons attempting to recreate shanty performance at that early date.
 In general, shanty performance by laypersons, up through the first two decades of the 20th century, would have been hindered by the lack of suitable resources, if not lack of interest.

 Independent of this literature, a revival of sorts was staged by the U.S. Shipping Board in 1918 when Stanton H. King of Boston, a merchant sailor of the 1880s, was appointed as "Official Chantey Man for the American Merchant Marine."
 King taught shanties to the young Merchant Marine recruits, but it appears that they were used more for entertainment than work functions.
 A description of the daily training schedule included the following note:

 Recreation includes singing, for each ship is supplied with a piano.
 The musical program includes old-time chanties, in which the young men are instructed by a veteran deep-water chantie man.

 An on-shore revival in shanty singing for leisure was facilitated by song collections of the 1920s, especially Terry's The Shanty Book (in two volumes, 1921 and 1926).
 What set apart this and following collections was full musical score along with an adequate stock of lyrics.
 Collections prior to Terry's (except for Davis and Tozer's much earlier and contrived-sounding settings) had not provided enough verses to create "full" songs, and it is unlikely that performers would venture to improvise new verses in the manner of traditional shantymen.
 By 1926, it had become a custom at the Seven Seas Club in London to hold a shanty sing-along after the club's monthly dinners.
-By 1928, commercial recordings of shanties, performed in the manner of classical concert singing, had been released on HMV, Vocalion, Parlophone, Edison, Aco, and Columbia labels; many were realizations of scores from Terry's collection.
+By 1928, commercial recordings of shanties, performed in the manner of classical concert singing, had been released on His Master's Voice, Vocalion, Parlophone, Edison, Aco, and Columbia labels; many were realizations of scores from Terry's collection.
 Shanties like "Johnny Come Down to Hilo" were more or less standardized through popular dissemination.